Chomedey Polyvalent High School

-Chomedey Polyvalent High School (CPHS) (l'École secondaire Chomedey Polyvalent) was a junior and senior high school in Laval.
-Prior to its name change, it was a part of the Laurenval and then later Sir Wilfrid Laurier School Board.
+Chomedey Polyvalent High School (CPHS) (l'École secondaire Chomedey Polyvalent) was a junior and senior high school in Laval. originally it was part of the North Island Regional School Board and subsequently it was a part of the Laurenval and then later Sir Wilfrid Laurier School Board.
 It was located at 3200 Blvd du Souvenir in Laval.
 Its current incarnation is Laval Senior Academy.